LeoDefossez/moosetechnology.github.io/src/content/docs/blog/2025-08-12-a-Famix-metamodel-for-Java-callstack.md

 <img src="./img/posts/2025-08-12-a-Famix-metamodel-for-Java-callstack/process_third.png" alt="Process third step" width="800">

-## How to import this call stack in Moose ?
+## How to import this call stack in Moose?

 Open a Moose image, then import the  [FamixCallStack](https://github.com/moosetechnology/FamixCallStack) project:
 - Either by using Metacello (as explained in its README)